stitchdata/docs/_replication/loading/querying-historical-tables.md

       - A Primary Key of `id`,
       - The system `{{ system-column.prefix }}` columns added by Stitch, and
       - Other order attribute columns

+      If you wanted to get versions of a record with the id `694` valid in all of December 2022, you could use the following query:

+          {% capture code %}
+              SELECT * FROM orders
+              WHERE
+                id = 694
+                AND _sdc_start_date <= "2022-12-01"
+                AND _sdc_end_date >= "2022-12-31"
+          {% endcapture %}

+          {% assign description = "Querying the version of a specific record valid for a date range" %}

+          {% include layout/code-snippet.html code=code code-description=description %}

   - title: "Create views in your destination"
     anchor: "create-destination-views"